qw-chee/air_turbulence/README.md

 ## Description
 Air turbulence is the irregular and unpredictable movement of air that can cause sudden jolts or shakes during a flight.
 It occurs due unstable airflow around an aircraft.
 While usually not dangerous, turbulence can be uncomfortable for passengers and pose challenges for pilots.

 In recent years, incidents of air turbulence have been on the rise due to climate change, causing significant concern amongst airlines and passengers.
-Therefore, the aim of this project was to build a machine learning model to accurately predict air turbulence.
+Therefore, the aim of this project was to build a machine learning model to accurately predict air turbulence, specifically over U.S mainland from 2015-2024.
 Predicting turbulence is crucial for enhancing flight safety, reducing discomfort for passengers, and optimizing flight operations.
 By leveraging multiple data sources, including pilot reports, meteorological data, and aircraft specifications, this model aims to provide more accurate turbulence predictions, helping pilots and airlines make informed decisions.
 ![image](https://github.com/user-attachments/assets/bb268555-01fc-4309-915b-4b936f3bc6cb)

 ## Data Sources